rezendi/ykarma/README.md

 future YKarma will be migrated to the YKarma blockchain.
 But in the here and now, Ethereum is running, battle-tested code with a maturing software toolset for its smart-contract system, which is flexible and powerful enough for this experiment, so we'll use it.
-It's a kludge, don't get me wrong, but a highly expedient one.
+It's a kludge, don't get me wrong -- see also the next question -- but it's a highly expedient one.

 ### But how can this possibly work on the Ethereum blockchain, with its high gas costs and low transaction bandwidth?

 It can't.
-So this won't run on the public Ethereum mainnet, until / unless that scales (eg via Plasma) massively beyond its current limits.
+So this won't run on the public Ethereum mainnet, until / unless that scales (eg via Plasma and/or sharding) massively beyond its current limits.
 Instead it will run on a "consortium" / "proof of authority" Ethereum blockchain, just like the Rinkeby testnet.
 For now the consortium is, er, me, but the hope/idea is to add more nodes in the future.

 ### All right.
 So who administers communities, tags, users, and vendors?